Phacolytic glaucoma: Treatment

 The procedure involved in the curing of phacolysis includes the reduction of intraocular pressure (IOP) in the eye followed by cataract extraction surgery.
 Medical management is commonly used simply to control the inflammation temporarily.
 The reduction of intraocular pressure can be conducted through the use of a combination of topical and systemic IOP-lowering agents, cycloplegics, aqueous suppressants, hyper-osmotic agents, and anti-inflammatory drugs.
 Topical steroids also may assist in lowering intraocular pressure and decreasing pain.

-Previous to cataract surgery a variety of optometrical tests have to be conducted to comprehensively analyse an individuals eye-sight prior to the surgery.
+Previous to cataract surgery a variety of optometrical tests have to be conducted to comprehensively analyse an individual's eye-sight prior to the surgery.
 A refraction is also conducted to determine how much nearsightedness, farsightedness and/or astigmatism an individual may have.
 Additional specific measurements of the eye will be necessary in order to determine the curvature and length of the cornea in order to choose the most effective IOL which will need to be inserted during the surgery.

 Cataract surgery has become a very simple process which, with modern-day technology, can be conducted in a local anaesthetic procedure in an average time period of 15 minutes.
 The aim of cataract surgery is to replace the lens within the eye with an artificial lens to clear vision while removing any residue which could cloud vision.
 The cataract extraction surgery involves four major steps which includes; local anaesthetic, clearing of eye, intraocular lens is inserted and finally the contact lens to protect the eye which dissolves releasing antibiotics.

 Before major advancements in medical technology, cuts had to be manually made to the lens to conduct cataract extraction surgery, however, with the improvements in technology the LASIK procedure is the main procedure used to conduct cataract surgeries.
 This procedure involves the use of femtosecond lasers which allow for precision cuts to create the corneal flap necessary to clear the cataract which were substituted for use instead of a surgical tool which is generally hand-held by the surgeon to conduct the same incision manually.
 The corneal incision, the anterior capsulotomy and lens and cataract fragmentation are steps in which can be an alternative.
 Within this process, lasers strike a titanium-like target that are attached to an irrigation-aspiration probe.
 It is said that the utilisation of this laser will enable for better precision, accuracy and reproducibility for the corneal incision, the anterior capsulotomy and lens and cataract, therefore ensuring the reduction of risks and enabling for refined visual development of phacolysis and the extraction of cataract.